 Chief Executive Officer – Matthew Geiger

 Matthew Geiger, a high school student from Maryland, is the Chairman of the Carroll County Libertarian Committee, and the National Vice Chairman of the Libertarian Youth Caucus.
-Additionally, he consults and assists in the management of political campaigns across his region.
+Additionally, he and assists in the management of political campaigns across his region through his consulting firm, GeigerGreen LLC.

 You can contact Matthew by emailing him at email@example.com.